zzzprojects/learn-orm/tutorials/ssms/export-data.md

 # Export Data

-SQL Server Management Studio (SSMS) provides the Export Wizard task which you can use to copy data from one data source to another.
+SQL Server Management Studio (SSMS) provides the Export Wizard task, which you can use to copy data from one data source to another.
 Let's open SQL Server Management Studio and connect to the database.

 <img src="images/export-data-1.png" alt="Connect database in SSMS">